 Types of waves that you get?

-How does the tides affect the waves/currents?
+How do the tides affect the waves/currents?

 Can currents be difficult to get out of?

-Rip currents are one of the most difficult to get out of… BUT it can be done.
+Rip currents are the most difficult to get out of… BUT it can be done.
 Let us first explain what a rip current is, this particular current is formed close to beaches with breaking waves.
 A rip current cannot pull you underwater, it merely moves you away from the waves and into the direction of the open ocean.
 Currents like these form because of wind and breaking waves that push surface water towards land but creates a “River” going out to sea in between them.
 Waves that are breaking on shore feeds the current and thus creates the river.